 The class of compact manifolds that support metrics with variable negative curvature is much larger than the class that support hyperbolic metrics (of constant negative curvature).
 The earliest examples of manifolds that support variable but not constant negative curvature were given by Mostow-Siu \cite{Mos-Siu1980} and Gromov-Thurston \cite{Gro-Thu1987}.
 Recent work of Ontaneda has vastly increased the supply of examples \cite{Ontaneda2011, Ontaneda2014}.

 \begin{con}[Klingenberg] {\it If a closed manifold admits a metric with Anosov geodesic flow, then it admits a metric with negative sectional curvature.} \end{con}

-All known examples of metrics with Anosov geodesic flow are pertubations of metrics with negative curvature.
-It is not difficult to show using the uniformisation theorem and the Thurston geometerisation theorem that conjecture is true in dimensions 2 and 3.
+All known examples of metrics with Anosov geodesic flow are perturbations of metrics with negative curvature.
+It is not difficult to show using the uniformization theorem and the Thurston geometerization theorem that conjecture is true in dimensions 2 and 3.
 Klingenberg \cite{Klingenberg1974} showed that seven properties of Riemannian manifolds with negative curvature extend to those with Anosov geodesic flow.
 One of these is Preissman's theorem \cite{Preissman1943} that the fundamental group of a manifold with negative sectional curvatures cannot contain a copy of ${\mathbb Z} \times {\mathbb Z}$.

-Several examples of manifolds that admit metrics of non positive curvature but cannot support a metric of negative curvature (or with Anosov geodesic flow) can be found in the introduction to \cite{Ba-Br-Eb1985}.
+Several examples of manifolds that admit metrics of non-positive curvature but cannot support a metric of negative curvature (or with Anosov geodesic flow) can be found in the introduction to \cite{Ba-Br-Eb1985}.
 These examples have a copy of ${\mathbb Z} \times {\mathbb Z}$ in their fundamental group.
-The simplest of them is due to Heintze who took two cusped hyperbolic 3-manifolds, cut off the cusps, glued the two pieces together along their boundary tori and then smoothed out the metric to obtain a manifold with non positive curvature.
+The simplest of them is due to Heintze who took two cusped hyperbolic 3-manifolds, cut off the cusps, glued the two pieces together along their boundary tori and then smoothed out the metric to obtain a manifold with non-positive curvature.